 Women, Infants & Children (WIC)

-The WIC and Community Nutrition program at WCCHD provides nutrition education and healthy foods for pregnant women, new mothers, infants.
+The WIC and Community Nutrition program at WCCHD provides nutrition education and healthy foods for pregnant women, new mothers, and infants.
 The Special Supplemental Nutrition Program for Women, Infants, and Children, popularly known as WIC, is a nutrition program for pregnant, breastfeeding women and families with children younger than the age of five.

 WCCHD WIC Clinic Locations